About Temporary Resident Visa (TRV)

 Always download the most current version of the form from the IRCC website.

 When to apply

 You should apply for your TRV 1 to 4 months before your planned travel.
 You can apply to extend your TRV at the same time as applying to extend your study permit.
-If you do not have enough time to apply for a new TRV before leaving Canada, you may apply for a new TRV outside Canada at your nearest Visa Application Centre (VAC).
-Please keep in mind that every VAC has different application and processing requirements.
+If you do not have enough time to apply for a new TRV before leaving Canada, and require re-entry, you may apply for a new TRV outside Canada at your nearest Visa Application Centre (VAC).